BMW B58: S58

 The S58 engine is the high-performance version of the B58 engine.
 It was introduced in the F97 X3 M and F98 X4 M, marking the first time a stand-alone M model was produced for the X3 and X4.

 The S58 features twin mono-scroll turbochargers, a compression ratio of 9.3:1, a redline at 7,200 rpm with the bore and the stroke at 84x90 mm.
 It also features a forged chrome molybdenum heat-treated steel crankshaft, plus forged steel connecting rods and forged aluminum pistons.
 The pistons are forged by Mahle and feature their proprietary anti-friction coating.

 Like the B58, the S58 also features direct fuel injection, variable valve timing (called double VANOS by BMW), and variable valve lift (called Valvetronic by BMW).

-As opposed to the B58, the S58 features a slightly smaller displacement, increased bore, decreased stroke, and larger valves.
+Compared to the B58, the S58 features a slightly smaller displacement, increased bore, decreased stroke, and larger valves.
 Compression is decreased to 9.3:1 from 11.0:1.
 The S58 favors top-end power and has a higher redline of 7,200 RPM.